 Drug product patent: This patent claims the active pharmaceutical substance or its intermediate as a new chemical entity.
-Product patent gives higher level of protection to the inventor as no other manufacturer can provide the same product through the same or any other process.
+Product patent gives a higher level of protection to the inventor as no other manufacturer can provide the same product through the same or any other process.
 In pharmaceutical patents term ‘composition of matter’ also denotes a product claim.

 Product by process patent: This type of patent claims a chemical or other process used to manufacture the drug whenever the drug is made by the patented process and also confers protection against the importation of a product.
 However, the drug can be made and sold if another company can devise a commercially viable process not covered in the patent.

 Process patent: This patent claims the chemical or other process used to manufacture the drug.
 The chemical product itself is not covered.
-There is high possibility for competitors to redesign the original invention by discovering a new process with less strain and investment.
+There is a high possibility for competitors to redesign the original invention by discovering a new process with less strain and investment.

-Formulation patent: This patent claims the pharmaceutical dosage form on the drug, commonly also known as a composition but not to be confused with ‘composition of matter’ (see previously).
+Formulation patent: This patent claims the pharmaceutical dosage form on the drug, commonly also known as a composition but not to be confused with ‘composition of matter (see previously).
 There may also be formulation process patents covering the manufacturing processes used to make the formulation.

 Patents on different crystal forms: Many compounds exist in different crystal forms or polymorphic forms.
 These different crystals may have different pharmaceutical properties such as solubility and bioavailability.
 Patents on crystal forms (polymorphs) are becoming increasingly popular as another method to block or delay generic entry.

-Patent, in pharmaceutical area, refers to the legal protection for the inventors’ inventions, including new and useful medicines or drugs discovered by the research-based pharmaceutical firms.
+Patent, in the pharmaceutical area, refers to the legal protection for the inventors’ inventions, including new and useful medicines or drugs discovered by research-based pharmaceutical firms.
 The patent rights on drugs mean that only the patentee can manufacture, use, and sell the patented drug.
 The patent can also provide solutions for technical issues, but to obtain those benefits by getting the invention patented, the inventors should ensure that their ideas satisfy the criteria of patentability.